 font-lock-keywords.
 It is normally set by Font Lock mode based

-This variable holds the syntax table to use for fontification of comments and strings.
-Specify it using syntax-alist in font-lock-defaults.
-If this is
+This variable holds the syntax table to use for fontification of

+syntax-alist element in font-lock-defaults.
+If this value

-nil, fontification uses the buffer’s syntax table.
+nil, syntactic fontification uses the buffer’s syntax table

 If this variable is non-

 which face to use for a given syntactic element (a string or a comment).

 parse-partial-sexp, and should return a face.
 The